stgiga/UnifontEX/README.md

 UnifontEX would also look good for a HUD in a retro/futuristic environment or even displays in stuff like clocks and even appliances.
 Additionally, I give full permission to continue my work.

+It's situations like the Itch.io outage that make me glad I haven't put all my eggs in one basket.
+Perhaps I *shouldn't* serve UnifontEX myself either.
+Having links break for something like *this* is **`bad`**.
+Especially given the webfonts.
+Yeah no, I'm not taking the risk.
+I want my content to be usable by people for eons.
+Self-serving it would thus be a bad idea.
+But this doesn't mean I won't integrate it into a self-hosted web app like my own Fedi instance once I make one.

 I also have made an XDelta patch that turns the TrueType version of Unifont-JP 15.0.06 into UnifontEX, something I'll *also* do for the BDF.
 The idea being that you can patch the closest version of Unifont to UnifontEX into UnifontEX in-place.
 The XDelta3 ends up being 600KiB, and through hdiff and strong compression I've made even-smaller patches, but doing XDelta works with game patchers.
 I'll put these patches in a separate directory.
 Note that these patches are for the Japanese version.
 I'm also planning on making a UnifontEX-to-UnifontEX2 patch.

 Additionally, I'm planning on making UnifontEX a caption font using SSA.
 (Seeing it in VLC and Kodi as an option would be welcomed too.)
 Also, Github or any platform with codeblocks, if you're listening, I implore you to add it as a fallback font for codeblocks site-wide, in case someone is trying to use codeblocks for something that *doesn't* use ASCII text.